versionone/vue/readme.md

-# VersionOne UI
+# Component UI

-A collection of re-usable components developed and used by VersionOne.
-View the components in action in our [storybook](https://versionone.github.io/versionone-ui).
+A collection of re-usable components for modern web applicatoins.
+View the components in action in our [storybook](https://andrew-codes.github.io/component-ui).

 ## Getting Started